emmastrand/EmmaStrand_Notebook/_posts/2023-03-06-SNP-Calling-with-RNASeq-data.md

 - The next is actually empty, i.e., substitute _R1.fastq with nothing

 ### 1b. collect RG

+I moved all the unmapped bam files produced above into a new directory within my SNPs folder.

 Purpose: *fill in*
 Input: `${i}.FastqToSam.unmapped.bam` from the previous script